ezzeldeen12123/task-manager/README.md

 #Open the terminal in your root directory & to install the composer packages, run the following command
  - composer install

+#By running the following command, you will be able to create all database tables required for this project
+ - php artisan migrate

 #By running the following command, you will be able to get all the dependencies in your node_modules folder
  - yarn